SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 Programming Interview Youtube - https://www.youtube.com/playlist?list=PLWKjhJtqVAblv09G3sFgRMSeR0jnKQmJ9

+Content Management Systems

+Wordpress- There is a lot of jobs that will require you to know how to work with these -- Wordpress.org / Wordpress.com Drupal
+Webflow (newer but has a lot of talk around it)

 Tutorials and Others

 FreeCode Camp- One of the best free resources you can use - https://www.freecodecamp.org/